Remon-Ansary/flight/README.md

 This is the first screen of the website.
 !["upper portion"](https://i.ibb.co/tZCW84B/1stpart.png)

-this is the second screen of the website.
+This is the second screen of the website.
 !["upper portion"](https://i.ibb.co/644nx77/2ndpart.png)